marioepugh/learning-journal/LJ-code201-day2.md

 "# LJ Code 201 - 9"

 I had a problem with terminal and was to scared switch to my learning journal directory for fear of messing anything up.
 I am so not confident yet.
 Week two ended with me being behind however I have definitely learned new things.
 - Asking for help more often is a good thing.
 - This weekend I need to catch up somehow.
 Hope I can complete my work this weekend.
 Or I may need to find a weekend tutor. hahhahaah.

+"# LJ Code 201 - Day 10”

+Simple mistakes are killing me.
+All weekend I wondered why my photos on my wireframe would not work and today I have another set of eyes look at it and within seconds he sees the photos are missing semi colons.
+I had to have looked at that page for several hours.
+Also on my code I noticed that I misspelled a word and that messed up my pages connecting to each other.
+- I definitely know more than I did the first day of class and thats a good thing.
+- This GitHub problem I am having is troubling me.
+I believe I am doing the ACP correctly so I am not sure why I am getting this error each time.